meizabel/documentation/README.md

 You can find out more about Spine key concepts [here](concepts.md).

 #### Name Background
 Find out how following !!! [leading industry trends](/docs/guides/priorart.html) we were !!! [inspired](/docs/guides/motivation.html) to create Spine.

-## Read more!

-- Find out how to install Spine and get started in each language's [quick start](/docs/guides/start.html).
-- Follow the [tutorial(s)](/docs/tutorials/principles.html) for your favorite language(s).
-- Discover about <a href = "http://www.grpc.io/docs/">gRPC</a>.
-- Read a detailed description of the <a href ="http://www.grpc.io/docs/guides/wire.html">gRPC over HTTP2 protocol</a>.